 - C. Distribution Load Relief Program (continued): Reservation Payment (continued) - (2) In each subsequent month, the achieved average kW load reduction during a Contingency Event (not to exceed the first 4 hours), an Immediate Event (the highest consecutive 4 hours within the first 6 hours) and Test Event is divided by the contract kW to calculate a new ratio.
 When more than one Contingency Event, Immediate Event and/or Test Event is called during the month, the average of the Performance Factors of all events for a Direct Participant or Aggregator in each Authority Designated Area is the Performance Factor for that month.
-If no Contingency, Immediate or Test events are called in the month, then the Performance Factor continues unchanged from the prior month. - (3) The Performance Factor is rounded to two decimal places.
+If no Contingency, Immediate or Test events are called in the month, then the Performance Factor continues unchanged from the prior month. - (3) Performance Factor calculated at or below 0.25 will be set to zero (e.g. 0.00) - (4) The Performance Factor is rounded to two decimal places.